jonhare/COMP6237/notes/L11-DecisionTrees.md

 		+ Often tree is created automatically and expert will use it to understand key factors and refine to match their own beliefs (**domain knowledge**)

 ### Learning Trees
-* Lots of different algorithms (largely originating from research in the 1980's):
+* Lots of different algorithms (largely originating from research in the 1980s):
 	- ID3 (Iterative Dichotomiser 3)
 	- C4.5 (ID3's successor)
 	- CART (Classification And Regression Trees) - kind of a catch-all term referring to many of the different algorithms
 	- CHAID (CHi-squared Automatic Interaction Detector)
 * CART is based on a conceptually simple idea
-	- Recursively split dataset by choosing a feature and a value to split on
+	- Recursively split dataset by choosing a feature and a value to branch
 		- For numeric features splits can be `feature >= value`
 		- For categorical features split can be `feature == value`
 	- Key is choosing the optimal split